pkp/pkp-docs/dev/contributors/index.md

 You can **report a bug** whenever you encounter an error in the software.
 For example, if the software says an article is published but it is not appearing with other published articles, that is probably a bug.
 Before reporting a bug, search our [support forum](https://forum.pkp.sfu.ca/c/questions/5) to see if anyone has already reported it.
 If not, open a new topic or draft.
 You may need to create an account or log into your account on the forum first.

 > You can open a bug report in our [GitHub repository](https://github.com/pkp/pkp-lib/issues/).
 However, we recommend starting with the support forum because you are more likely to receive help there.
-When you open an issue in our GitHub repository you will be expected to respond knowledgably to technical questions.
+When you open an issue in our GitHub repository you will be expected to respond knowledgeably to technical questions.
 GitHub is not a good place to ask for user support.
 {:.notice}

 You can **suggest an enhancement** whenever you encounter something in the software that doesn't work the way that you expect it to.
 For example, if you think a user should be notified by email about something but they are not.
 Before suggesting an enhancement, search our [feature request forum](https://forum.pkp.sfu.ca/c/questions/feature-requests/8) to see if anyone has already requested it.
 If not, open a new thread.